anilj1401/azure-billing-archive-optimizer/README.md

 Canary rollout of archival for a subset of older data.

-✅ Solution Benefits
+<b>Solution Benefits</b>
-✅ No API Contract Changes
+No API Contract Changes

-✅ No Data Loss
+No Data Loss

-✅ Zero Downtime
+Zero Downtime

-✅ Simplified Archival
+Simplified Archival

-✅ Cost Reduction ~70%+
+Cost Reduction ~70%+